 Indoor air pollution is being studied extensively.
 There have also been a number of reports suggesting the impact of indoor air pollution on health.
 However, have you ever given a thought to the air pollutants that may be present in your car cabins?
 Thanks to congested roads and traffic jams, you spend quite a lot of time inside the car cabin.
 The toxic air in the car cabin can do a lot of harm to your respiratory system.
-Children are at a higher risk of suffering from the harmful effects of air pollution in the car cabin.
-In this blog, let’s discuss in detail about in-car air pollution and how a car air purifier can help you stay healthy.
+Children are at a higher risk of suffering from the harmful effects of air pollution in car cabins.
+In this blog, let’s discuss in detail in-car air pollution and how a car air purifier can help you stay healthy.
 Read on.

 What Causes in-Car Air Pollution?

 Whether you have a new car or an old one, there is always a type of smell in the car cabin.
-What you smell in your car is volatile organic compounds (VOCs), which cause the weird greasy fog inside the windshield.
+What you smell in your car are volatile organic compounds (VOCs), which cause the weird greasy fog inside the windshield.
 Your car cabin may have a mix of more than 100 chemicals such as poisonous benzene or formaldehyde.

 VOCs are one of the main indoor air pollutants that lead to many health problems.
-VOCs in your car cabin are present in the car foam in the seats, carpets, dashboard, or glue used in the car to keep the things in place.
+VOCs in your car cabin is present in the car foam in the seats, carpets, dashboard, or glue used in the car to keep the things in place.
 Apart from VOCs, particulate matter released from the car brakes and aromatic hydrocarbons from various interior components can lead to a number of health problems.
 Lingering smells of cigarette smoke and other sources also lead to in-car air pollution.
 Some of the common sources of air pollution in your car are:

 - Pet dander